2022 Faculty Awards & Fellowships

 Professor Nicole Leeper Piquero and Professor Olena Antonaccio, both in the Department of Sociology, received an Academy of Criminal Justice Sciences (ACJS) Outstanding Mentor Award.
 Outstanding mentors are honored in recognition of their role of student/faculty mentor as evidenced by their willingness and commitment to foster the professional growth and achievement of students and faculty.

-Professor in the Department of Modern Languages of Literatures Yolanda Martinez-San Miguel was selected as a Fulbright U.S. Scholar for 2022-2023.
+Professor in the Department of Modern Languages and Literatures Yolanda Martinez-San Miguel was selected as a Fulbright U.S. Scholar for 2022-2023.
 Fulbright Scholar Awards are prestigious and competitive fellowships that provide unique opportunities for scholars to teach and conduct research abroad.
 Fulbright scholars also play a critical role in U.S. public diplomacy, establishing long-term relationships between people and nations.

 Xavier Cortada, Professor of Practice in the Department of Art and Art History, was selected to receive a 2022 Creative Capital Award, one of 50 selected from among 4,000 artists’ applications.
 The $50,000 award will help fund The Underwater, the next evolution of Cortada's Underwater HOA project.